live garra theatre

 Dr. Whiteside trained at the Boston Conservatory of Music, HB Actor's Studio and Usdan Center for the Creative and Performing Arts in New York.
 She has performed professionally at the Olney Theatre Center, the Arena Stage and the Round House Theatre.
 She served as a judge for the NAACP ACT-SO competitions and presenter at the University of Maryland Black Theatre Symposium on the state of Black Theatre in America.
 Dr. Whiteside had a 15-year tenure as a Director/Editor at Discovery Communications, Inc. She and her husband owned and operated the Bonifant Theatre Space in Silver Spring, MD, which served as the Zora Neale Hurston Stage for the DC Black Theatre Festival.

 Wanda earned a Bachelor of Fine Arts in Theatre Arts from Howard University.
-She received a Master of Science in Business Management from Strayer University and holds a Master’s degree and Doctorate of Education in Leadership for Change, both from Fielding Graduate University.
+She holds a Master's of Science degree in Business Management and received her Master’s and Doctorate degree of Education in Leadership for Change, both from Fielding Graduate University.
 Wanda is currently a faculty member at Montgomery College as an Acting instructor.
 Dr. Whiteside received an Honorable Citation from the Maryland State House of Delegates for her work with the Silver Spring Town Center, Inc., of which she is a founding member and advisory board member.
 Dr. Whiteside is a founding member and current ex-officio board member of the Theatre Consortium of Silver Spring, Inc. She was awarded Montgomery’s Best Honoree Community Service award.
 Dr. Whiteside believes "Artistry is the insatiable desire to be free"-w.

 “Respecting Race and Recognizing Racism through Playback Theatre"